 Besides the fact that they’re very lightweight, the most important thing you have to know about Montane’s Minimus Rain Pants is that they’re not baggy.
 They have extra velcro tabs along the base of the legs that you can cinch down to make the legs form-fitting so they don’t flop when you’re hiking or running.

-I’ve been hiking with this pair of Minimus Rain pants for close to two years now and except for a small hole on the bum (patched with Tenacious Tape), they’ve held up remarkably well, even on bushwhacks.
+I’ve been hiking with this pair of Minimus Rain pants for three years now and except for a small hole on the bum (patched with Tenacious Tape), they’ve held up remarkably well, even on bushwhacks.
 I surmise this is a because they are more formfitting than many of the so-called waterproof/breathable rain pants I’ve worn in the past, which have been annoyingly baggy and tear when they catch on rocks and branches

 Made with Pertex, the Montane Minimus Pant is remarkable lightweight weighing only 5.7 ounces in a size XL men’s, which gets a big vote in my book because I always carry a pair in my pack, day hikes and backpacking trips included.
 However, while many in ultralight backpacking circles hail Pertex Shield Lite as some wonder waterproof/breathable fabric, the reality is that I sweat when I wear these pants in the rain, and so does everyone else (and all rain pants).